 Read about hay and its contribution to farm inputs and costs.

-There is a lot of hay being transported around the country of varying quality.
-We caution buyers and recommend feed-testing and viewing fodder before purchasing to be sure of quality of feed.
+We caution buyers and recommend feed-testing and viewing fodder before purchasing to be sure of quality of the feed.

 Northern Australia - Summary